Executive Chair of CPF Recovery Ways HoldingsComing soon…

-Jaime has been recognized as a mentor to women in leadership positions both internally at Sierra Tucson and within the industry.
+Jaime has been recognized as a mentor to women in leadership positions within the industry.
 She was named Licensed Professional Champion as part of the 2018 Women of Influence Awards sponsored by Inside Tucson Business and in 2019 was named as one of Arizona’s Most Influential Women by AZ Business Magazine.
-Jaime regularly been named one of the top leaders in AZ in both Healthcare and Behavioral health, and serves on the Board of Directors of the National Association of Addiction Treatment Providers as well as an advisor to the CARE Collaborative.
+Jaime has been named one of the top leaders in AZ in both Healthcare and Behavioral health, and serves on the Board of Directors of the National Association of Addiction Treatment Providers as well as an advisor to the CARE Collaborative.

 An industry advocate, she speaks nationally and internationally on trending topics, including: Suicide, Addiction & Depression – It’s Complicated, Compassion Fatigue and Provider Resilience, The Importance of Collaboration When Treating Co-occurring Disorders and at the All Parliamentary Meeting, House of Commons, Today’s Marijuana and the Addiction Treatment Experience.